L-js-doctor/personal-website/README.md

 - data and tool documentation
 - publication and portfolio pages
 - local browser tools for adding, searching, deleting, and exporting research records
+- PubMed search/import for literature records via NCBI E-utilities
+- literature deep-reading briefs that can be handed to Codex for structured HTML notes
 - GitHub Issues/Projects for planning and review
 - GitHub Actions or a static site generator when the site becomes large enough